 This article will help you understand the needs of aging dogs so that you can make the best feeding decisions for them.

 Why Your Dog Needs Senior Dog Foods

 While every dog is different and can present unique symptoms to varying degrees, there are some common age-related symptoms that you should keep in mind when choosing their diet.

 Food plays a significant role in their overall health, so recognizing the signs can help you choose the most appropriate foods to ensure they stay healthy and happy for as long as possible.

 Decreasing Activity Levels

-Skin and Coat
+Skin and Coat Health

-Loss of appetite
+Loss of Appetite